junit-pioneer/junit-pioneer/CONTRIBUTING.md

 7. Update your personal remote (by default called `origin`) `master` using: `git push origin master -f` The `f` is short for `force` and will delete all changes on the remote repository.

-Voilá - you have created your personal fork and know how to update it.
+Voilà - you have created your personal fork and know how to update it.

 ### Making changes / open pull request